 Martin is a Ph.D.
 Candidate currently studying humpback whales in Hawai’i and Alaska.
 While growing up near marine hotspots in South Africa, New Zealand, and Australia, he developed a strong interest in marine science and scientific communication, with the aim of conserving threatened fauna.
 In 2015, he merged his two main passions—ecological research and wildlife photography—to study the migration energetics of large whales.
 He uses drones to measure their size and explores underwater behavior by attaching suction-cup tags to humpback whales.
 Martin is a National Geographic Explorer.
 When he is not studying whales, Martin likes to drink good espresso, go freediving, and explore the outdoors.

 Martin will be joining both departures of the Australia program.

 What to Expect

-Accommodations • Our accommodations in Australia range from hostels in the cities to local guest houses in smaller towns, and even camping underneath the stars in swag bags while in national parks.
+Accommodations • Our accommodations range from modern hostels in the city, to local guest houses in smaller towns, to campsites in the Australian Outback.
 Leaders stay together with students throughout the program.

-Climate • Daytime temperatures in Australia range from 50–65°F in Sydney and Brisbane, and range a bit warmer to the north.
-The humid Far North Queensland ranges from 60-75°F, and the Darwin area can range from 75-90°F throughout the day.
+Climate • Daytime temperatures in Sydney range from 50–65°F, while evening temperatures in the Outback can dip as low as 30°F. The humid Far North Queensland ranges from 60-75°F, and the Darwin area can range from 75-90°F throughout the day.

-Cuisine • The strong British influence in Australia can be seen in their cuisine: meat pies, fish and chips, stews, and hearty breakfasts.
-Throughout the coastal area of Australia, vegan and vegetarian food is widely available.
-You will also be able to satisfy most of your international cravings, as recent immigration has brought cuisine from the Mediterranean and Asia.
+Cuisine • The strong British influence in Australia can be seen in its cuisine: meat pies, fish and chips, stews, and hearty breakfasts.
+Recent immigration has brought along with it cuisine from the Mediterranean and Asia.

 $300 tuition discount + no application fee